nazmulidris/rust-scratch/pty_cargo_build_progress_osc_codes/README.md

     // spawn_blocking moves the blocking operation to a
     // dedicated thread pool.
     // The `.into_diagnostic()?.into_diagnostic()?` handles
-    // two layers of Result unwrapping:
+    // two layers of miette::Result unwrapping:
     // - First `?` unwraps the JoinResult from spawn_blocking
     //   (handles task panics/cancellation)
-    // - Second `?` unwraps the Result from child.wait()
+    // - Second `?` unwraps the miette::Result from child.wait()
     //   (handles process wait errors)
     //
     // NOTE: portable-pty doesn't have native async support,